venkat-1150/ACM-30day-Challenge-Venkat/Cycle_2/phase_1/phase1_breakdown.md

   - AdaBoost Accuracy: 98.24%
   - XGBoost Accuracy: 97.07%

-- After trainig the three modesl we can see that AdaBoost Classifier has the highest accuracy
+- After trainig the three models we can see that AdaBoost Classifier has the highest accuracy because of its boosting framework...